Preparing girls for the future of Africa: Approaches to empowerment through digital skills

 Whether an urban or rural dweller, formal or informal sector worker, teacher, principal, or student, digital skills are now an essential aspect of our daily lives, and it is important for everyone to be digitally literate.
 Digital skills are used from communicating or connecting with others, to searching for a job, finding information, in the workplace, studying remotely and doing business.

 In Sub-Saharan Africa (SSA), there is a gender digital divide of 43% regarding access to the internet.
 According to UNESCO, only 21% of women in Kampala and 20% in Nairobi use the internet, compared to 61% and 57% of men, respectively.
 This gap is due to factors such as lack of digital skills, poor access to internet, divisive social norms and stereotypes, and general unaffordability of data and devices.

 Africa’s digital economy is expanding fast.
 The International Finance Corporation (IFC) estimates that 230 million jobs in Sub-Saharan Africa will require digital skills by 2030, and nearly 65% of individuals recruited for jobs at African companies require at least basic digital skills.
 Rapid expansion, if not targeted for equity, can lead to widening gaps between different sections of the society.
+Women without basic digital skills will face continued barriers to accessing jobs and developing financial independence.
 It is well established that the labor market returns for women with ICT skills are higher than the returns generated by other skills, and the cost of keeping women and girls offline is estimated to be around $1 trillion.
 Providing digital skills to girls and women is clearly the smart thing to do!

 Increasing education attainment helps narrow the digital divide